liamhays/flipwire/README.md

 Most Bluetooth adapters work perfectly with the Flipper.
 Some are more temperamental than others: an operation that works perfectly on one might require more finagling and more connect/disconnect cycles to work on another.
+Be prepared to attempt a couple troubleshooting steps if you want to use multiple Flipwire commands in parallel.
 Others will only work for some operations.

 The least compatible adapters I've found are Intel Stone Peak WiFi/Bluetooth cards.
 The Flipper's Bluetooth implementation exhibits